An Improved Baseline for Sentence-level Relation Extraction: Experiments

 \subsection{Preliminaries}

-\stitle{Datasets.} The datasets we have used in the experiments include three versions of TACRED: the original TACRED~\cite{zhang-etal-2017-position}, TACREV~\cite{alt-etal-2020-tacred}, and Re-TACRED~\cite{stoica2021re}.
-The statistics of the three datasets are shown in Table~\ref{tab:data_statistics}. \citet{alt-etal-2020-tacred} observed that the TACRED dataset contains about $6.62\%$ noisily-labeled instances and relabeled the development and test set. \citet{stoica2021re} further refined the label definitions in TACRED and relabeled the whole dataset.
+\stitle{Datasets.} The datasets we have used in the experiments include three versions of TACRED: the original TACRED~\cite{zhang-etal-2017-position}, TACREV~\cite{alt-etal-2020-tacred}, and Re-TACRED~\cite{stoica2021re}. \citet{alt-etal-2020-tacred} observed that the TACRED dataset contains about $6.62\%$ noisily-labeled instances and relabeled the development and test set. \citet{stoica2021re} further refined the label definitions in TACRED and relabeled the whole dataset.
+We provide the statistics of the datasets in~\Cref{ssec:data_statistics}.